branlcampbell/weather-prediction-python/README.md

 The following packages are required in order to run this program:
 * simpleKML
 * pyweatherbit
-* googlemaps

-To install, enter the following command through your terminal:
+To install, enter the following commands through your terminal:

 ```
 pip install simplekml